ezeasorekene/aws-cloudformation-scripts/README.md

-# aws-cloudformation-scripts
+# AWS CloudFormation Scripts
-AWS CloudFormation Scripts
+This repository contains AWS CloudFormation Script required to deploy a highly available web application to AWS platform.